geraldb/talks/csv.md

 title: Mining for Gold Using the World's #1 and Most Popular Data Format

+# Agenda

+- Q: The World's Most Popular Data Format?
+  - Data Format Timeline / History - Past, Present, Future
+  - Data Formats @ Statistics Austria
+    - Triva Quiz: Who Invented the Space Character in Writing (and When)?
+    - Triva Quiz: Who Invented the Space Character in CSV (and When)?
+  - Data Formats @ Open Gov Data Austria
+  - Data Formats @ Open Gov Data United States of America (U.S.A.)
+  - Data Formats @ DataHub v1
+    - Data Formats @ DataHub v2  - (Tabular) Data Packages
+  - And the Winner is ...
+Lies, Damned Lies and Statistics
+-  What's Comma-Separated Values (CSV) - One Format?
+Many Formats?
+   - CSV Basics - What about commas in values?
+   - CSV Basics - What about quotes in quotes?
+   - CSV Basics - Many Formats / Dialects / Variants?
+   - CSV Basics - Edge Cases
+   - CSV Basics - Type Inference and Data Converters
+- CSV Formats / Variants
+  - CSV "The Right Way"
+  - CSV "Strict"
+  - CSV <3 Numeric
+  - CSV <3 JSON
+  - CSV <3 YAML
+  - Database Export
+    - PostgreSQL CSV
+    - PostgreSQL Text
+    - MySQL
+- CsvReader Library Usage
+  - What about type inference and data converters?
+  - What about Enumerable?
+  - What about headers?
+  - What about symbol keys for hashes?
+  - What about (typed) structs?
+  - What about tabular data packages with pre-defined types / schemas?
+- Triva Quiz - Mining for Gold - What's the country with the biggest gold mining / production per year today?

 # Trivia Quiz - The World's Most Popular Data Format?